 Pro Bono Outreach

 Welcome to Savannah Law School’s Pro Bono Program.
 Our Pro Bono program encourages students to voluntarily perform work that helps people of limited means or organizations that promote justice.
-The Pro Bono Outreach and Externships (PBOE) Office maintains a non-exhaustive list of pro bono organizations and opportunities.
+The Pro Bono Outreach (PBO) Office maintains a non-exhaustive list of pro bono organizations and opportunities.
 Students select the pro bono activity that interests them and then contact the organization to volunteer.
-The students provide the PBOE Office with the name of the organization and the number of hours worked.
-The PBOE keeps track of the hours each student volunteers.
-Students who participate and excel in the Program are recognized and celebrated during the academic year and at graduation.
+The students provide the PBO Office with the name of the organization and the number of hours worked.
+The PBO keeps track of the hours each student volunteers.
+Students who participate and excel in the program are recognized and celebrated at graduation.

 Pro Bono Activities

 To qualify for the program, an activity must render meaningful service to a non-profit organization or person of limited means, or enhance the capacity of an organization to do justice.
 If a student is providing direct legal assistance or advice, the work must be under the supervision of an attorney.
 However, legal work that can be performed by non-lawyers, but still requires some legal skills (i.e. mediation, legal advocacy or legal hotline assistance), does not require attorney supervision.

 A student cannot receive any academic credit or monetary compensation for pro bono service.
 Non-profit externship work can qualify as pro bono service as long as the student has already completed the minimum number of hours required for the externship.
 Work on behalf of a candidate for office or for a political party will not qualify as a pro bono service.
 Any questions or disputes on whether an activity qualifies under the program will be decided by the PBO Office.